It’s a long and lonely road, but it’s worth the journey

 Start by introducing a time and space for your writing, bringing it into your daily routine; then write freely, curiously, mindfully, and consistently.

-For this class, you are beginning and building an original screenplay.
+For this class, you begin and build an original screenplay.
 You will build your screenplay from the beginning by reflecting on your purpose, by writing a few sentences about your story idea(s), then by developing more complex characters, objectives, and scenes, developing backstories, and writing/editing a series of scenes that form a sequence or Act; or, alternatively, if you are interested in non-fiction stories you might build a two-column AV script for documentary or corporate productions; or you might explore other text-based models for media production or performance.
 In this class you are free to explore styles and formats through a creative process of learning, writing and rewriting, reading the work of others; reflecting upon your growth and pitching your vision and story ideas to others.

 Assignment 1: Write an essay of any length to clarify your purpose–what do you want to do, say, and realize?
 What do you hope to learn in this course?
 Why are you taking the course?
 What do you want to do and learn?
 This essay is about you and your vision.
 Write clearly and help the reader to understand how and why you intend to move forward.
 Expressivity, flexibility, and an open-minded response to new ideas and possibilities are the recommended best strategies at this point as you write about yourself and your work.